kumarjai1/reddclone-microservices/README.md

 We built and connected all Apis needed for post and comment CRUD.
 We used RestTemplate in Post Microservice for it to be able to communicate with Comment Microservice for the two methods where it was needed: Cascade delete all comments that belong to a post,when that post is deleted; Show all comments that belong to a post.
 Tested all Apis and connected to the front end.

+Part 2

+We started with pair programming adding the the implementation of RabbitMq.
+The next thing we did was to set up Jenkins pipelines for all services.
+We added Jenkins files for each micro-service in the root directory of our project.
+The pipelines successfully executed all stages of each micro-service: Build, Test, Coverage.
+The next thing we did was to add Unit Testing to our micro-services.
+We then added LogStash, Elastic Search and Kibana for logging.
 ## Microservices Architecture

 https://res.cloudinary.com/db77zoxry/image/upload/v1574087625/Screen_Shot_2019-11-18_at_9.31.30_AM.png